 By: Sandford L. Frey, Esq.

 Leech Tishman’s Business Restructuring & Insolvency Practice Group regularly assists clients in bankruptcy and bankruptcy litigation matters.
-If you have any questions about the Barton Doctrine, or what it might mean for bankruptcy proceedings, please contact Sandford L. Frey.
+If you have any questions about bankruptcy cases filed by cannabis and cannabis-related businesses, or what this case might mean for bankruptcy proceedings, please contact Sandford L. Frey.